Tips to Keep Your Clothes in Tip Top Shape

 Tip 4: Avoid ironing, but use low heat when you do

-It’s usually best to avoid heat on your garments, sometimes ironing before a big interview or day at work is essential.
-Stick to a lower heat and you’ll be good to go - wrinkle-free.
+It’s usually best to avoid heat on your organic garments, sometimes ironing before a big interview or day at work is essential.
+Stick to a lower heat if you must iron organic cotton and you’ll be good to go - wrinkle-free.

 Tip 5: Hang up or fold along the seams